-The financial statements as of June 30, 2023 and December 31, 2022 included in this registration statement include a payroll accrual of \$1.5 million related to expenses incurred during 2022.
-Management has determined that this payroll accrual will not be paid out and therefore plans to reverse such amount during the quarter ended September 30, 2023.
+The financial statements as of December 31, 2022 included in this prospectus include a payroll accrual of \$1.5 million related to expenses incurred during 2022.
+Management has determined that this payroll accrual will not be paid out and therefore reversed such amount during the quarter ended September 30, 2023.